-With a structured innovation process, through the implementation of an ideas program, the use of design thinking and brainstorming methods, a large number of innovation ideas can be generated.
-And that’s amazing, it’s great to have multiple opportunities in front of you, isn’t it?
-But the reality is that you will hardly be able to implement them all at once, and not all ideas deserve equal attention, investment, and effort to be implemented.
+Effective innovation management begins with a structured process, using methods like idea programs, design thinking, and brainstorming to generate a wealth of ideas.
+And that’s amazing: it’s great to have multiple opportunities, isn’t it?
+But the reality of innovation management is that you will hardly be able to implement every idea at once, and not all of them deserve equal attention, investment, and effort.

-Having a large number of ideas raises an interesting question and challenge for companies: How do you know what to do with all these ideas?
-How to decide which ones to start acting on first?
+Having a large number of ideas raises an interesting challenge: How do you know what to do with them?
+How to decide which ones to act on first?
 How to choose the best ideas to implement?

-Turning ideas into real innovations and opportunities comes at a cost, including time, money, and resources, and trying to execute too many ideas at once can lead to poor overall delivery.
-Therefore, it is necessary to balance quick wins with larger and long-term projects to create a viable and sustainable innovation portfolio.
-And this is possible through an efficient idea prioritization process, with the analysis, identification, and selection of ideas with the greatest potential for positive results for the organization.
+Turning ideas into real innovations comes at a cost—time, money, and resources—and trying to execute too many at once can lead to poor overall delivery.
+Therefore, it is necessary to balance quick wins with larger, long-term projects to create a viable and sustainable innovation portfolio.
+This is only possible through an efficient idea prioritization process that analyzes, identifies, and selects the ideas with the greatest potential for positive results.

 What is idea prioritization?

-Idea prioritization is a method of ranking ideas in order of importance, based on specific criteria established by the organization.
-For this purpose, many organizations use an idea scoring mechanism, which means considering factors such as: strategy, effort, investment, and importance to estimate the value of each idea, and then quantify this value by assigning a numerical score.
+Idea prioritization is a core component of innovation management, serving as a method to rank ideas by importance based on specific organizational criteria.
+For this purpose, many organizations use an idea scoring mechanism within their innovation management process, considering factors such as strategy, effort, investment, and impact to estimate value and assign a numerical score.

-That is, idea prioritization helps companies save time by focusing on the most important ideas, tasks, processes, and activities.
-Combined with your business goals and strategy, a prioritization matrix helps you select the best projects and ideas, preventing your organization from wasting time and resources on low-value projects.
+In essence, idea prioritization helps companies save time by focusing on the most promising ideas.
+When combined with business goals and strategy, this facet of innovation management ensures that organizations select the best projects, preventing wasted time and resources on low-value initiatives.

 Why is idea prioritization so important?